aditiprasadchandavarkar/CNN_Classification_HandGesture/README.md

 ### 4. Download and place dataset

-Download the dataset from the [Google Drive link]([https://drive.google.com/drive/folders/1AAhKf8HhBpPOL3C9ae3bvDFjO6zumBem?usp=sharing](https://drive.google.com/drive/folders/1yGLGg8yjLV5OGjN5AYH_3WECdPSh-TSD?usp=sharing)) and place it inside the `data/` folder.
+Download the dataset from the repository and place it inside the `data/` folder.

 ### 5. Train a model